openbraininstitute/neuroagent/backend/src/neuroagent/tasks/README.md

 ```

 **Key points:**
-- Import the task function (using `# noqa: F401` to suppress unused import warnings)
+- Import the task function
 - Add it to `__all__` for explicit exports
 - This allows Celery's `autodiscover_tasks()` to find and register your task